jessicazhou/empiricalswe/WikiPageScraping/README.txt

 Takes an input of a list of github pages to scrape the content of wiki tab with BeautifulSoup for further analysis.
-Creates report of which projects 1) have content in wiki or 2) don't exist.
-All other projects 3) don't have a wiki tab, or have an empty wikitab.
+Creates report of whether projects 1) exist, 2) contain wiki tab, and 3) if there is any content in the wiki tab.

 Prerequisite:
 Python 3.6.5